SoftwareForScience/pulsar-cpp/README.md

 *  Gnu Make 3.82 or greater*

-/* The program was tested using these versions. older versions might work but will not receive any support.
+_*The program was tested using these versions. older versions might work but will not receive any support._

 ### Installing
 ```